jackmalzone/se_project_beringia/README.md

 - Sketchfab for 3D model integration
 - React team for the framework
-- All contributors who have helped with the project
+- My dad for the opportunity to have creative control over the project
 - Open source community for inspiration and tools